khthondev/edupunk-os/README.md

 **[github.com/khthondev/edupunk-os](https://github.com/khthondev/edupunk-os)**

 > Fork it.
 Share it.
 Make it better.
-Learn to see
+Guide to learn.
+Learn to see >>>